joehillen/sysz/README.md

   en, enable             systemctl enable --now <unit>
   d, dis, disable        systemctl disable --now <unit>

   If no command is given, one or more can be chosen interactively.

-If only one unit is chosen, available commands will be presented based on the state of the unit.
+ARGS are passed to the systemctl command for each selected unit.

+History:
-sysz stores history in the file specificed by the environment variable SYSZ_HISTORY
+  sysz stores history by default in:
-Default: /home/joe/.cache/sysz/history
+  Default: /home/joe/.cache/sysz/history or ~/.cache/sysz/history
+  This can be changed with the environment variable: SYSZ_HISTORY

 Examples:
-  sysz -u                      User units sysz -s --state active       Active system units sysz --user --state failed   Failed user units
+  sysz -u                      User units sysz -sys -s active          Active system units sysz --user --state failed   Failed user units

 Examples with commands:
-  sysz start                     Start a unit sysz --sys s                   Get the status of a system unit sysz --user edit               Edit a user unit sysz s -n100                   Show 100 log lines of units sysz -s --state active stop    Stop an active system unit sysz --state failed r          Restart failed units
+  sysz start                  Start a unit sysz --sys s                Get the status of system units sysz --user edit            Edit user units sysz s -- -n100             Show status with 100 log lines sysz -sys -s active stop    Stop an active system unit sysz -u --state failed r    Restart failed user units
 ```

 # Requirements